nabeelvalley/website/public/content/blog/2019/11-11/rtc-with-mqtt.md

 We can see from the above that the message broker is running on our local port `1883`

-2. In a new shell we can create a client which is subscribed to a topic.
+2. In a new shell, we can create a client which is subscribed to a topic.
 We'll name this topic `messages` but it can be pretty much anything you want, to start the subscriber client we can run `mosquitto_sub -t "messages" -v`, you won't see any output in the subscriber shell as yet, but looking at the broker shell you should logging which says that a client was connected

 ```raw
 1573494642: New connection from ::1 on port 1883.